yaqwsx/bcthesis/symdivine.md

   approach was originally implemented in citatce vilik and further improved in citace spin.

-* an explicit store combined with reachability or \ltl algorithm on input programs with no non-deterministic input produces a standard explicit-state model checker.
+* Explicit store combined with reachability or \ltl algorithm on input programs with no non-deterministic input produces a standard explicit-state model checker.

-* an \smt or a \bdd store combined with simple exploration without tracking the set of known multi-states yields in symbolic execution.
+* \smt or a \bdd store combined with simple exploration without tracking the set of known multi-states yields in symbolic execution.

-* an empty store in combination with reachability can be used to convert \llvm bit-code to an artificial modelling language.
+* Empty store in combination with reachability can be used to convert \llvm bit-code to an artificial modelling language.
 Thus tool like nuXmv todo citace, that does not support \llvm as an input formalism, can be used to verify properties of \llvm bit-code.
 When running the reachability, empty